Unity-Technologies/com.unity.multiplayer.docs/docs/advanced-topics/message-system/custom-messages.md

 description: A brief explaination of Custom Message use in MLAPI coveing Named and Unnames messages.
 ---

-If you don't want to use the MLAPI's messaging.
-You don't have to.
-You can use a thin layer called "Custom Messages" (these can be used in combination with [RPC messages](about-rpc.md) as well).
-Custom messages allows you to implement your own behaviour and add custom targeting etc. Custom messages are messages unbound to any game object.
+If you don't want to use the MLAPI's messaging, you don't have to.
+You can use a thin layer called "Custom Messages" to implement your own behaviour and add custom targeting.
+They are unbound to any game object.
+Custom messages can be used in combination with [RPC messages](about-rpc.md).

 Custom messages comes in two forms, named and unnamed.
 Unnamed messages can be thought of as a single sending channel.
 A message sent has one receive handler, this is useful for building your own custom messaging system.
 If you want a completed messaging system, you can use named messages.
 The receiver registers one listen handler for each message type, and the sender can choose what type to send.